 Below are special recommendations for hardware and software that are applicable to all incoming College of Creative Arts students.
 Some majors, noted below, will require a high-performance hardware system and additional software.

 All School of Art & Design students, except for Art History majors, are required to use either the basic or high-performance MacBook Pro system requirements listed below.
 Art History majors may select the basic MacBook system or choose to use the basic Windows platform.

-MacBook Pro 13” (2018 or newer) installed with current macOS
+MacBook Air or MacBook Pro (2018 or newer) installed with current macOS